shudv/memotable/README.md

 #### Advanced

-- `touch(key: K): void` - Mark a value as changed without replacing it (useful when the value is mutated in place)
+- `touch(key: K): void` - Mark a value as changed without replacing it (useful when the value is mutated in place OR indexing/sorting logic changes in a way that affects a key)

 ### React Integration